 Eighth Grade (2018)

-Eighth Grade chronicles budding Youtube self-help videographer Kayla as she tries to guide others through the insanity that is middle school.
-Together with her clueless but well intentioned dad we see her navigate the very embarrassing last week of eighth grade.
+Eighth Grade chronicles budding Youtube self-help videographer Kayla tries to guide others through the insanity that is middle school.
+Together with her clueless but well-intentioned dad, we see her navigate the very embarrassing last week of eighth grade.
 This is an awkward and beautiful story about the pain and wonder that is adolescence.
-I had to cover up my eyes a few times, but I ended up seeing it twice, and loved it both times.
+I had to cover up my eyes a few times, but I ended up seeing it twice and loved it both times.
 Rated R.

 Juliet, Naked (2018)

-Don’t worry Juliet, Naked is the name of a musical album, no clothing is removed.
-Instead we get an intimate look at three individuals, warts and all.
+Don’t worry, Juliet, Naked is the name of a musical album; no clothing is removed.
+Instead, we get an intimate look at three individuals, warts and all.
 Duncan, played by Chris O’Dowd, is a musical fanboy of the highest degree who worships Tucker, played by Ethan Hawke, a musical has-been, and Annie, played by Rose Byrne, is the third side of this weird little music triangle who start this story rocking by posting a snarky comment on a fanboy webpage.
-Hijinks ensue and this sweet little group bounce around until you like all involved, including their quant little English villa.
+Hijinks ensue, and this sweet little group bounces around until you like all involved, including their quant little English villa.

 Spider-Man: Into the Spider-Verse (2018)

 Spider-Man: Into the Spider-Verse is an impressive attempt to adapt a convoluted multi-universe comic into a kaleidoscopic full-length feature film, and strangely enough, it really delivers.
 This film is fun, fast, and free-wheeling with a side of irreverent humor.
 If you are a fan of Marvel, or comics, or Spider-Man, then you should definitely rent this, unless you have epilepsy, in which case you should probably leave it alone.
 Rated PG.